Drive away from the car yard with confidence

 By taking out a fixed rate car loan you can be certain of what your repayments will be.
 This can help you budget accordingly and will save you from worrying about what changes in the interest rate will mean for your monthly spending.

-Obtaining approval for your loan can be beneficial before you start to shop around for a new or used car.
-That way you will know how much you can afford to spend, and not feel pressured into taking out finance with a non-bank lender.
+Obtaining loan pre-approval can be beneficial before you start to shop.
+You'll know how much you can afford to spend, and it might help to reduce the pressure of taking out finance with a non-bank lender.
+You can quick start your car loan application online with Heritage today.

 While the lowest interest rate may be the most appealing, it’s important to think about the features and benefits that you’ll be getting as well.
 One lender may offer you a lower interest rate but won’t allow you to make extra repayments.
 Another may have a higher interest rate, but give you flexibility to pay your loan off sooner.
 It is also important to think about the impact that fees may also have on overall cost.

-When looking at car loans, be careful that the car loan you are signing up for is not advertising an ‘introductory rate’ as this could mean you’ll end up paying a high interest rate after a specified period of time.
+Be careful that the car loan you are signing up for is not advertising an ‘introductory rate’.
+This could mean you’ll end up paying a high interest rate after a specified period of time.

 Car loans with lease deals or balloon payments are a bit different to.
 You might pay a low ongoing rate over a specified amount of time, but there will be a balloon payment at the end.
 Usually this is because the lender assumes you’ll be selling the car.
 However if the selling price of your car is less than your balloon payment you might be out of pocket.